yjyddq/EOSER-ASS-RL/README.md

 The code of one-step optimization starting from the partially masked prompt, i.e., d1 (from x'<sub>S</sub> to x<sub>S</sub>) is inside the `diffu-grpo` directory:

 - `diffu-grpo/slurm_scripts` contains the algorithm code of diffu-grpo
-- `diffu-grpo/slurm_scripts` contains the slurm scripts we used to run the one-step optimization experiments that starting from the partially masked prompt
-- Example bash script for running the one-step-GRPO with prompt masking experiment:
+- `diffu-grpo/slurm_scripts` contains the slurm scripts we used to run the one-step optimization experiments that starting from the partially masked prompt.
+Example bash script for running the experiment:
   ```bash
   cd diffu-grpo